s-lando/blackjack_LiveView/README.md

 ## Introduction

-This is a simplified version of Multiplayer Blackjack game with the following features implemented:
+This is a simplified version of a Multiplayer Blackjack game with the following features implemented:

-* Multiplayer ability
 * Single Room
 * Can only seat up to 3 players
-* Any players that have taken a seat can click "start game" to start each game (This is different from traditional blackjack where we are not using any betting)
+* Players that have taken a seat can click "start game" to start each game round (This is different from traditional blackjack where we are not using any betting)
-* Players can choose to leave seat before a game round starts or after the game round ends
+* Players can choose to leave a seat before a game round starts or after the game round ends
-* The Game round starts as soon as any seated player click Start Game
+* The Game round starts as soon as any seated player clicks "start game"
 * Players and Dealer total rounds won is tracked and displayed in their respective areas

 ## Architecture